thedevsaddam/govalidator/README.md

 Note: Array, map, slice can be validated by adding custom rules.

 ### Contribution
-There are many tasks that need to be done.
-I have tried to make a minimal setup, need more code refactoring, review, bug fixing and adding features.
-If you are interested to make the package better please send pull requests.
+If you are interested to make the package better please send pull requests or create issue so that others can fix.

 ### See [Benchmark](doc/BENCHMARK.md)
 ### See [GoDoc](https://godoc.org/github.com/thedevsaddam/govalidator)